 International travel and living abroad exposes students to new cultures, experiences, health services and safety regulations.
 It is important for you to address any health and safety concerns -- physical, psychological or emotional -- prior to going abroad.
 Research your host country, meet with your doctor to discuss your health abroad, and contact the Isabella Cannon Global Education Center (GEC) with any questions.

-The Personal Information Form (PIF) questionnaire is a required element that asks you to disclose all allergies, medications, injuries, diseases, surgeries, existing mental health conditions, and any special circumstances that may have an effect on your ability to study abroad.
-The GEC will give all the PIFs to the Assistant Vice President for Student Life for review and follow-up questions with any students if necessary.
+The Personal Information Form (PIF) questionnaire is a required element that asks you to disclose all allergies, medications, injuries, diseases, surgeries, existing mental health conditions, and any special circumstances that may have an effect on your preparation to study abroad.

 All study-abroad students are enrolled in a Global Health and Safety Services and Insurance Program.
 This is a specialized insurance plan for study-abroad students and covers students ONLY for the duration of the program.
 If you plan to travel abroad prior to or following the program, you are encouraged to obtain insurance for those periods through an international health insurance provider with a similar program.
 You are required to maintain your domestic insurance in the United States and should NOT terminate your existing coverage.
 Enrollment in the program is included in the study-abroad program fee.